bazelbuild/bazel/site/docs/skylark/aspects.md

 ### Applying aspects from command line.

-Aspects can also be applied on the command line, using the `--aspect` flag:
+Aspects can also be applied on the command line, using the `--aspects` flag:

 ```
 bazel build //java/com/company/example:main \
-      --aspect path/to/extension.bzl%metal_proto_aspect
+      --aspects path/to/extension.bzl%metal_proto_aspect
 ```

-`--aspect` flag takes one argument, which is a specification of the aspect in the format `<extension file path>%<aspect top-level name>`.
+`--aspects` flag takes one argument, which is a specification of the aspect in the format `<extension file path>%<aspect top-level name>`.